aakashsigdel/photo-gallery/README.md

 ## Goal

 Create a thumbnail gallery component in React that allows for removing photos from the set.
-If possible, allow sorting via drag and drop.
+Time permitting, allow sorting via drag and drop.

 ### Acceptance Criteria
 * photos are displayed as thumbnails in a list or [grid view](http://www.material-ui.com/#/components/grid-list)